Nonequilibrium Probes of Quantum Geometry in Gapless Systems: Virasoro quantum geometry

 The quantum metric and the Berry curvature can similarly be evaluated at any other point $fG_0$ in parameter space \eqref{s34}.
-In fact, they are fully determined by their expression \eqref{tb18} at the identity coset.
-The only difference is that the Lie algebra elements $\bX,\bY$ of Eq.~\eqref{tb18} are then replaced by images of the Maurer-Cartan form acting on tangent vectors at $f$.
-This is to say that the quantum geometric tensor is invariant under $G$, which here stems from the form $\cU(f)H_0\cU(f)^{-1}$ of the deformed Hamiltonian, with unitary $\cU$.
-See Appendix~\ref{App:VQG_nonId} for details, which we omit here since these expressions will seldom be needed below.
+In fact, they are fully determined by their expressions \eqref{tb18} at the identity.
+The only difference is that the Lie algebra elements $\bX$ and $\bY$ are then replaced by images of the Maurer-Cartan form acting on tangent vectors at $f$.
+This is to say that the quantum geometric tensor is invariant under $G$, which stems here from the form $\cU(f)H_0\cU(f)^{-1}$ of the deformed Hamiltonian.
+See Appendix~\ref{App:VirQGnonId} for further details, which we omit here since they will seldom be needed below.

-\paragraph{Virasoro quantum geometry.} The formulas in Eq.~\eqref{tb18} readily apply to the Virasoro coherent states of Sec.~\ref{sedriveCFT}.
-In practice, the only complication is that the group $G=\Diff(S^1)$ is now infinite-dimensional, so any tensor field on $G$ is a functional of a function $f(\phii)$.
+\paragraph{Virasoro case.} The formulas in Eq.~\eqref{tb18} readily apply to the Virasoro coherent states of Sec.~\ref{Sec:VirQG:udCFT}, for which $G = \Diff(S^1)$ and $G_0 = S^1$.
+In practice, the only complication is that $G$ is now an infinite-dimensional group, so any tensor field on $G$ is a functional of a function $f(\phii)$.
 What simplifies matters is that these tensor fields are invariant under $\Diff(S^1)$, hence wholly determined by their expression at the identity $\II(\phii)=\phii$.
 For this reason, we now describe the quantum geometric tensor of CFTs by focusing entirely on Eq.~\eqref{tb18} at the identity.
-Minimal effort is then needed to extend the result to fully fledged tensor fields on the entire group manifold, but this last bit is less essential for us and is relegated to Appendix~\ref{App:VQG_nonId} for brevity.
+Minimal effort is then needed to extend the result to fully fledged tensor fields on the entire group manifold, but this last bit is less essential for us and is relegated to Appendix~\ref{App:VirQGnonId} for brevity.
+Explicit expressions for the symplectic form and the metric on the parameter space \eqref{s125q} have long been known in the context of Virasoro orbits \cite{Kirillov:1987mn}.
+In particular, the Berry curvature $\cF$ can be read off from \cite{Oblak:2017} and coincides with the symplectic form written \eg in \cite{Witten:1987ty, Alekseev:1989, Alekseev:1990mp}.
+To our knowledge, however, the application of these objects to driven quantum many-body systems is new.

 Consider first the ingredients needed in Eq.~\eqref{tb18}: $\bX,\bY$ are vector fields on the circle, the Lie algebra representation $\cu$ is the one in Eq.~\eqref{e27}, and $|h\rangle$ is the highest-weight state introduced in Eq.~\eqref{e217}.
 Fourier expanding $\cu(\bX),\cu(\bY)$ as in Eq.~\eqref{e28} and using the highest-weight conditions \eqref{e217} then yields